 Don’t get me wrong – the focus isn’t to appear to be anything to anyone.
 Our homes are not meant to impress others; they are meant to be our very own retreats.
 But we don’t want to lie to ourselves about the state of things by saying we’ve sorted all we own when in fact we have secret stashes of items in hidden back closets.

 Let’s say you have 100 plastic bags stashed in corners of the house, behind the washing machine, and in the garage.
-Well, you’d be in good company (see my messy stash in this video)!
+Well, you’d be in good company!
 However, you can have a grocery delivery service take them away to recycle when they deliver an order or take them to a recycling box at a local store.
 Many grocery stores or large markets like Walmart or Target have recycling bins near the stores’ entrances you could use.
 Or – simply chuck them in the recycling bin at home if you have those local services available.

 While I like the idea of reusing them, I don’t believe you or I will never need them all of the bags we have at once.
 I keep a few on hand in the kitchen or walking our dog as well as a few plastic bags in my car’s trunk for trash or transporting muddy soccer cleats.
 Having a few reusable shopping bags in the trunk of a car means you can say no to the plastic option in any store in the future.

 Imagine what getting rid of these things around your house could do for the place.
 If you’re like me, clearing out the bags in my pantry means I can see the floor.
 It’s lovely!
 Maybe clearing them out of your closet would mean a calmer space to enjoy.
 I have a suggestion that will leave you feeling your weekend was productive come Monday morning:

 You will accomplish this tidy home mini makeover by doing two simple things:

 1) Take a load of plastic bags to be recycled and

 2) Sort through your old purses and luggage to donate or sell the ones you don’t use on eBay or Craigslist